Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-3/git_understanding.md

 ![alt text](image-3.png)

 I edited my test.js file with characters to simulate me working on code.
-I commited 3 times with the final commit having changes that would result in a ficticious bug.
+I committed 3 times with the final commit having changes that would result in a fictitious bug.
 I then used git bisect to mark the good and bad commits and find the commit where the 'bug' was introduced.

 # Writing Meaningful Commit Messages